 The Commencal Meta Power Race was no slouch when it came to laying down the power.

 As mentioned earlier, the power was delivered very consistently in all of its settings, and there was no real jerkiness or fluctuations that were noticeable on the trail.
-The pedal assistance kicked in quickly, but not too quickly, about half a pedal stroke.
-This was noticeably different than the HaiBike XDURO AllMtn which felt twitchy and kicked in the moment the pedals were weighted.
+The pedal assistance kicked in quickly, but not too quickly, about a quarter pedal stroke.
+This was noticeably different than the HaiBike XDURO AllMtn which felt twitchy and kicked in the moment the pedals were weighted, or the super smooth initiation of the Bulls as that coincided directly with the pedals.
 We loved the fact that the power band of the Shimano Steps E8000 motor continued for a second after we stopped pedaling as well, as opposed to having an abrupt cutoff like the Specialized.
 This short continuation of power output made this bike a tester favorite for climbing and really made it shine on punchy little climbs in the middle of descents.

 Shimano claims a range of 50km/31mi in the Boost setting, 75km/46.5mi in the Trail setting, and 100km/62mi in the Eco setting.
 While it would be incredible if this were true, the distance range is affected by a number of factors, including elevation gain, riding conditions, rider weight, and temperature, among others.

 It may have had the shortest range in the test, but the Commencal Meta Power Race was still a blast to ride.